Gods and Ends: Awards

 Gods and Ends was short-listed for the 2021 JCB Prize for Literature.
 A citation from the judges said: "With a biting sense of humour and a quirky voice, Lindsay Pereira puts forth an intriguing debut.
 Part of the attraction lies in its unconventional form and structure.
 Each of the residents of Obrigado mansion seem to be competing in being more malevolent and pathetic than the other, making each of them particularly foul, but Pereira doesn’t offer any excuses for them, making them all unforgettable."

 The novel was also shortlisted for the Tata Literature Live!
 First Book Award for Fiction in November, 2021.
 It was also longlisted for the PFC-Valley of Words Book Awards 2022.

+His second novel, The Memoirs of Valmiki Rao, was longlisted for the 2024 Crossword Book Awards for fiction in October.
+It won the Mumbai Literature Live!
+Literary Award for fiction book of the year in November, 2024.

 The author

 Born in Orlem, Malad, Lindsay Pereira grew up in Bombay.
 He studied at St. Xavier's College and the University of Mumbai and obtained a PhD in literature for his work on gender attitudes implicit in nineteenth-century Indian fiction.
 He has worked as a journalist and writer for publications including The Huffington Post, The Globe and Mail, and New York Observer and has been a columnist with the daily Mid-Day since 2015.

 He was also co-editor with the late poet Eunice de Souza of Women's Voices: Selections from Nineteenth and Early-Twentieth Century Indian Writing in English, published by Oxford University Press.

+His second novel, The Memoirs of Valmiki Rao, was published by Penguin Random House India in August 2023.
+A retelling of the ancient Sanskrit epic Ramayana, it was described by translator and writer Arshia Sattar as "an elegy to a city wilfully destroyed by greed and cynicism, a lament to dreams that died and people that were murdered, a dirge that mourns the concerted dismantling of systems of thinking and being that upheld tolerance and compassion."
+The novel was also called "a clever reimagination of the Ramayana that terrifies and evokes pity."
+It won the Mumbai Literature Live!
+Literary Award for fiction book of the year in November, 2024.